What happens when generative AI models train recursively on each others' outputs?: Introduction

 \section{Introduction}

 Since the release of ChatGPT in 2022, generative AI (genAI) models have exploded in popularity.
-Now capable of generating highly realistic text, images, and videos, these models have been widely adopted for various use cases, from creative idea generation~\cite{notion_ad, grammarly_ad} to healthcare support~\cite{reddy2024generative} to national security settings~\cite{dod_ai_use_1, health_ai_1}.
-Given the significant uptick in genAI use across numerous industries, it is clear that this technology is here to stay.
+Now capable of generating highly realistic text, images, and videos, these models have been widely adopted for various use cases, from creative idea generation~\citep{notion_ad, grammarly_ad} to healthcare support~\citep{reddy2024generative} to national security settings~\citep{dod_ai_use_1, health_ai_1}.
+Given the significant uptick in genAI use across numerous industries, this technology is clearly here to stay.
 Consequently, interrogating potential ways genAI models could evolve\textemdash in positive or harmful ways\textemdash is critical.

 With few exceptions, today's large-scale genAI models are trained on massive datasets sourced from the internet.
-Widely-accepted scaling laws for model performance say that training on more data aids learning\cite{kaplan2020scaling}, and the internet provides a rich, cheap, and ever-evolving source of training data.
-Although whitepapers for more recent genAI models withhold details about training set composition\textemdash potentially due to ongoing litigation about copyright concerns\textemdash evidence from earlier whitepapers indicates that scraped data was used to train models like Llama, Gemini, Phi, the GPT series, Claude, and others~\cite{dubey2024llama, achiam2023gpt, team2024gemini, jiang2023mistral, cohere, claude2, abdin2024phi}.
+Widely-accepted scaling laws for model performance say that training on more data aids learning~\citep{kaplan2020scaling}, and the internet provides a rich, cheap, and ever-evolving source of training data.
+Although whitepapers for more recent genAI models withhold details about training set composition\textemdash potentially due to ongoing litigation about copyright concerns\textemdash evidence from earlier whitepapers indicates that scraped data was used to train models like Llama, Gemini, Phi, the GPT series, Claude, and others~\citep{dubey2024llama, achiam2023gpt, team2024gemini, jiang2023mistral, cohere, claude2, abdin2024phi}.

 Beyond privacy and copyright concerns, training on scraped data could have other downsides.
-Prior work has noted genAI models trained recursively on their own generated outputs ``collapse,'' becoming unable to generate meaningful content~\cite{shumailov2024ai, hataya2023will, martinez2023towards, alemohammad2023self}.
-This scenario is feasible, since AI-generated content abounds online~\cite{sun2024we} and could be part of future training datasets.
-However, subsequent work has proposed ways to mitigate collapse via reuse of non-AI-generated data in subsequent training iterations~\cite{dey2024universality, kazdan2024collapse, dohmatob2025model, feng2024beyond}.
-Model collapse remains an activate research area~\cite{schaeffer2025position}.
+Prior work has noted that genAI models trained recursively on their own generated outputs ``collapse,'' becoming unable to generate meaningful content~\citep{shumailov2024ai, hataya2023will, martinez2023towards, alemohammad2023self}.
+This scenario is feasible, since AI-generated content abounds online~\citep{sun2024we} and could be part of future training datasets.
+However, subsequent work has proposed ways to mitigate collapse via reuse of non-AI-generated data in subsequent training iterations~\citep{dey2024universality, kazdan2024collapse, dohmatob2025model, feng2024beyond}.
+Model collapse remains an activate research area~\citep{schaeffer2025position}.